itsdax/Runescape-Web-Walker-Engine/README.md

 - The Walker Engine includes path walking, waypoint navigation (Ship Chartering/Portals/etc), and path randomization using BFS to prevent trackable walking patterns.

 ##Features
 - Speed.
 Will generate a path from any two points (Given that it is mapped) in less than a second, guaranteed.

 - Simplicity.
 Implement the engine into your script by simply calling
       ```
       WebWalker.walkTo(new RSTile(x, y, z)
       ```
+- Shortcuts.
+Using all and only the shortcuts that your Player can access, whether it is skill level requirements, or inventory item requirements.

 - Debugging visualization.
 Draw a live feed of **Path** and **Collision Data** the engine is working with.
       ```